labmec/wgma/README.md

 The wgma library is currently organised in the following namespaces

+- `wganalysis` : namespace for modal analysis of waveguides.
-- `wgma` : main namespace.
-Contains the `WGAnalysis` class for managing the modal analysis of waveguides and the `ScatteringAnalysis` class, for analysis of planar waveguides under excitation from a prescribed source
+  Contains the `Wgma2D` class for managing the modal analysis of waveguides with 2D cross-section.
 - `gmeshtools`: auxiliary routines for creating structured curved meshes, reading `.msh` files and directional *h*-refinement
 - `cmeshtools`: auxiliary routines for dealing with computational meshes and PML